ansible/awx/docs/workflow.md

 ```

 ## Test Coverage
-### CUID-related
+### CRUD-related
-* Verify that CUID operations on all workflow resources are working properly.
+* Verify that CRUD operations on all workflow resources are working properly.
 Note workflow job nodes cannot be created or deleted independently, but verifications are needed to make sure when a workflow job is deleted, all its related workflow job nodes are deleted.
 * Verify the RBAC property of workflow resources.
 In specific:
   * Workflow job templates can only be accessible by superusers ---- system admin, admin of the same organization and system auditor and auditor of the same organization with read permission only.
   * Workflow jobs follows the permission rules of its associated workflow job template.